Brighouse Towns Fund

 Enterprise

-We want to build on the town’s manufacturing history, encourage trade and investment across the Leeds City Region and across the UK and the world.
+We are building on the town’s manufacturing history, to encourage trade and investment across the Leeds City Region and with the rest of the UK and the world.

-We want to provide greater access to skills and employment with a focus on apprenticeships and vocational learning and encouraging businesses to grow and create jobs.
+We have provided Brighouse with greater access to skills and employment.
+The Brighouse 4.0 project focusses on apprenticeships and vocational learning and encouraging businesses to grow and create jobs.

 Benefits

-We will remodel streets and spaces at the main entry points to Brighouse.
-We’ll create space for pedestrians and cyclists travelling between home, work, and the town centre.
+We are improving streets and spaces at the main entry points to Brighouse.
+We’ll create safe routes for walking and cycling between home, work, and the town centre.

-We will improve the quality and feel of the street and the retail experience.
+We will improve the quality and feel of the streets and the retail experience.
+We will widen footways, create space for people, and use high quality materials across the town centre.

 Canalside